communitiesuk/mhclg-epc-alpha/docs/user-research.md

 ## What we did
 * 27 interviews, 45mins long with citizen users, data users and assessors
-* Focus group with scheme representatives
+* Conduct a focus group with scheme representatives
-* Workshop with representatives from all groups (Citizens, Data, Assessor)
+* Conduct a workshop with representatives from all groups (Citizens, Data, Assessor)
 * Embedded tracking in prototype [Hotjar]
+* Iterate designs based on feedback

 ## Iterations
 Over the course of the project there were several iterations on the prototype.
 The following hypotheses were tested and iterated on: